Now Hiring: Coordination of Care Specialist

 - Proficient in word processing and database programs, especially Microsoft Office.

 Common Wealth values diverse life experience in its hiring process and is an Equal Opportunity Employer.
 Bilingual, bicultural, and people of color are strongly encouraged to apply.
-Common Wealth values the work of our local schools and educators, and graduates of Madison area high schools are strongly encouraged to apply.
-Our team is diverse in every sense of the word, but united in our linked fate, shared prosperity and our commitment to an upstream approach to health equity and violence prevention.
+We value the work of our local schools and educators, and graduates of Madison area high schools are strongly encouraged to apply.
+Our team is diverse in every sense of the word, but united in our linked fate, shared prosperity, and our commitment to an upstream approach to health equity and violence prevention.

 - a completed employment application;

 - a cover letter describing your experience:

 • with people from low income households and racially diverse backgrounds.Applications are considered complete only when all three items are received.
 Applications are available online at www.cwd.org and at the address above.

 Preference will be given to complete application packets received by May 6, 2019, at 5:00pm CT.